-(Interested in helping with this study?
+(Interested in helping with this study and adding field-work experience to your résumé?
 Scroll to foot of page...)

 Construction of the South West Calgary Ring Road (SWCRR) started in fall 2016.
 A section of the highway runs across the Elbow River valley along the western boundary of the Weaselhead Natural Environment Park, located at the head of Glenmore Reservoir in Calgary.
 The highway will cross the Elbow River floodplain on a ~10m high earthen embankment.
-Three parallel bridges (north carriageway, south carriageway, and local road) will be built across the river itself.
-To allow for this design 1.2km of the Elbow River will be redirected to a constructed channel and the original channel filled in.
-Two stormwater ponds will be built upstream of the bridges to collect runoff from the road and adjacent Glenmore Trail interchange before discharge to the river.
+Three parallel bridges (north carriageway, south carriageway, and local road) have been built across the river.
+To allow for this design 1.2km of the Elbow River has been redirected to a constructed channel and the original channel filled in.
+Two stormwater ponds have been built upstream of the bridges to collect runoff from the road and adjacent Glenmore Trail interchange before discharge to the river.
 The highway is expected to carry 80,000 to 100,000 vehicles per day upon completion in 2021.

 This project’s EIA (Environmental Impact Assessment) details likely negative impacts to environmental components of terrestrial and aquatic habitats, both upstream and downstream of the river crossing.
 The mitigation measures proposed were considered by the Province to render such impacts acceptable when compared with the perceived benefits of the design.

 The Society has commissioned a study (the SWCRR Impact Study) to quantify the impacts of the SWCRR from construction to completion on terrestrial and aquatic ecosystems in the Weaselhead, and on the social benefits of the park to Calgarians.